peter-thibodeau/ufo/ufo-report.md

 | age                | not relevant to analysis                  | Omit|

 # Data Cleaning
+Variable names duration (seconds) and duration (hours/min) are unrecognized when performing SQL queries.
+The names duration (seconds) and duration (hours/min) were changed to duration_seconds and duration_hours_min.
 - Remove leading and trailing spaces.
 - Remove duplicate records.
 - Remove null values in industry, education, gender, and race variables.